Service & Social Ministries

 An internationally known organization honoring Mary, our group meets regularly for Legion prayers and prays for and visits the sick at homes, hospitals, personal care and nursing homes.
 We provide literature, rosaries and green scapulars for those who request them.
 Find out more about our Saint Agnes chapter.

-A men’s group organized to promote and encourage fraternal and spiritual fellowship among the men of our parish by working together on various parish projects and participating in club sponsored social activities.
+The Saint Agnes Men’s Club is a group organized to promote and encourage fraternal and spiritual fellowship among the men of our parish by working together on various parish projects and participating in club sponsored social activities.
 Find out more about our Saint Agnes Men’s Club.

 Ministry of Care